ivankovic/homepage/content/marko/blog/llms-are-not-human.en.md

 *  **Cognitive limits** - The short term working memory of a human is about 5 chunks, if it is overloaded the human is likely to forget code branches, dependencies that need updating, etc.
    ([Ding et al.](https://journals.sagepub.com/doi/pdf/10.1177/21582440241305082?utm_source=chatgpt.com)).
    We can focus on only one thing.
-Each time the focus changes, humans pay a context switch cost of at least 15-20 minutes of lower performance ([Trebugov et al.](https://dl.acm.org/doi/abs/10.1145/3084100.3084116)).
+Each time their focus changes, humans pay a context switch cost of at least 15-20 minutes of lower performance ([Trebugov et al.](https://dl.acm.org/doi/abs/10.1145/3084100.3084116)).
 *  **Sensory limits** - Human eyes get tired after 8 hours of staring into a glorified light bulb.
    ([Beeson et al](https://www.sciencedirect.com/science/article/pii/S2451958824001222?utm_source=chatgpt.com)).